joesrwt/ML_vehicle-insurance-cross-sell-prediction/README.md

 **Content Summary**

-1 - Understand and Hypothesis the problem
+- 1) Understand and Hypothesis the problem

-Exploratory Data Analysis
+- 2) Exploratory Data Analysis

-Trend, Trait and distribution across all features
+- 3) Trend, Trait and distribution across all features

-insights : Cross-sell Target Customer Personas
+- 4) insights : Cross-sell Target Customer Personas

      insights : Revealing Potential Channels and Areas for Engagement

-Feature Engineering :
-Binning and Categorical Encoding
+- 5) Feature Engineering : Binning and Categorical Encoding

-Feature selection
-with EDA insights and mutual_info_classif
+- 6) Feature selection with EDA insights and mutual_info_classif

-Modeling and Evaluation
+- 7) Modeling and Evaluation

-Compare Baseline
+> Compare Baseline

+> low-complexity models: Decision Tree.
+>
+> ensemble methods: Random Forest
+>
-low-complexity models: Decision Tree. ensemble methods: Random Forest boosting techniques: CatBoost for complex patterns. vs the models with oversampling technique
+> boosting techniques: CatBoost for complex patterns.

+vs the models with oversampling technique

-SMOTE vs ADASYN for oversampling
+> SMOTE vs ADASYN for oversampling

-Hyperparameter Tuning
+- 8) Hyperparameter Tuning

-Model Selection on appropriate algorithms

-Evaluation Matrices
+- 9) Evaluation Matrices

-: f1 score (Trade off rate of false negatives and false positives) and efficiency of handling imbalance issue
+> : f1 score (Trade off rate of false negatives and false positives) and efficiency of handling imbalance issue

-: Also Recall (Concerning about false negatives)
+> : Also Recall (Concerning about false negatives)

-Best model Prediction and Feature Importance
+- 10) Best model Prediction and Feature Importance

-Conclusion and Recommendations for converting and raising customers interest
+- 11) Conclusion and Recommendations for converting and raising customers interest